Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - **Model Selection**: Click the model button to apply the model to all objects of that target type
 - **Model Information**: Each model card displays the model name, ID, author, version, and the Bundle name it belongs to
 - **AI Character Selection**: When selecting "AI Character" target type, first select a specific AI character, then select a model for that character
-- **Settings Options**: Toggle "Hide Original Equipment" options at the bottom of the interface
+- **Settings Options**: In the settings tab, you can configure the following options:
-  - Separate options for "Hide Character Equipment" and "Hide Pet Equipment"
+  - **Hide Original Equipment**: Separate options for "Hide Character Equipment" and "Hide Pet Equipment"
     - These options are immediately saved to the configuration file
     - Affect the Animator's `HideOriginalEquipment` parameter value
+  - **Show Animator Parameters**: Toggle whether to show the animator parameters window
+  - **Show DCM Button in Main Menu and Inventory**: Control whether to show the DCM button when in the main menu or inventory interface
+  - **DCM Button Position**: Configure the anchor position and offset values of the DCM button
+    - Anchor Position: Select one of 9 positions through a dropdown menu (top-left, top-center, top-right, middle-left, middle-center, middle-right, bottom-left, bottom-center, bottom-right)
+    - Offset Values: Set X and Y axis offset values (in pixels)
+    - Configuration changes will be immediately applied to the button position
 - **AI Character Equipment Settings**: When selecting "AI Character" target type and a specific AI character, a "Hide Equipment" option for that AI character will be displayed at the top of the model list page
   - Each AI character has an independent hide equipment setting
   - This option is immediately saved to the configuration file